jqhnmaina/jqhnmaina/README.md

 ### Hi there, I'm John

- I'm a Software Engineer working @Siglar Carbon based in Nairobi
+ I'm a Software Engineer working @SiglarCarbon based in Nairobi

 ### Connect with me: